LoginALee/typescript-first-steps/README.md

 ### Let's start with your day to day using JavaScript...

-You are going to build some kind of counter feature to know how many students have long names, and write something like this:
+You are building some kind of counter feature to know how many students have long names, and write something like this:

 ```javascript
 const students = ['Miguel', 'Rodrigo', 'Arturo'];